IMPORTANT PROGRAM UPDATE:

 Food Safety Practices:

-- Be aware of the Temperature Danger Zone, 41°F to 135°F. Cold food needs to stay below 41°F, and hot food needs to stay above 135°F.
+- To minimize the potential for pathogen growth, cold food needs to stay below 41°F, and hot food needs to stay above 135°F.

-- All food items taken out should be consumed or placed under refrigeration within two hours.
-Any saved refrigerated food should be consumed or disposed of within three days.
+- All food items taken out should be consumed or refrigerated within two hours.
+Refrigerated leftovers should be consumed or discarded within two days.

 Sign up at Auxiliary Services One Stop Shop on Tate Plaza.